Eltham District Historical Society: Collection

 The Society maintains an extensive collection of local historical records including photographs, maps and historical documents.
 In 2018, the earliest known rate books for Eltham (1858-1863), the oldest items in the collection were donated to Public Records Office Victoria.
 The Society is co-custodian of the Shire of Eltham Pioneers Photograph Collection in partnership with Yarra Plenty Regional Library.
 In 2013, the library was a recipient of a 2012-2013 Local History Grant to digitise and catalogue this collection.
-The Victorian Collections platform is used to manage its mainly paper-based collection, where information can be found on over 10,000 collection items.
+The Victorian Collections platform is used to manage its mainly paper-based collection, where information can be found on over 14,000 collection items.

 Activities

 The Society collects, shares and advocates for preserving local heritage in its locality.
 It participates in community displays.
 It has regularly contributed articles and provided expertise to the local media on subjects of local historical interest.
 The Society hosts public meetings for its members and visitors at which guest speakers present information and ideas that are relevant to the history of the Eltham.
 Regular historic walks are held four times a year.
 A newsletter is published six times a year.
-The Society was instrumental in gathering photographs and information and publishing Pioneers and Painters: One Hundred years of Eltham and its Shire by Alan Marshall in 1971.
+The Society was instrumental in gathering photographs and information and publishing Pioneers and Painters: One Hundred years of Eltham and its Shire by Alan Marshall in 1971. in 1979 the Society applied to the Historic Buildings Preservation Council to preserve an old pioneers cottage.

 As part of Victoria's 150th anniversary celebrations in November 1985, the Society planted a time capsule in the grounds of the Eltham Community and Reception Centre near the original location of the Eltham town centre.
 In 1998 the Society moved its records into the former Eltham Police residence of the Eltham Justice precinct and established the Local History Centre.
 In 1992 a sub-committee of the Society was formed that led to the independent establishment of the Andrew Ross Museum, Kangaroo Ground after the historical teacher's residence in the grounds of the Kangaroo Ground Primary School became available.
 In 1999 A Chronology of known local events 1838-1998 was published and donated to local schools and libraries.
 A third edition was published in 2002.
 The Tower of Remembrance and War Memorial Park on Garden Hill at Kangaroo Ground, Victoria was also first published in 2002 and updated in 2010.